difinageorge/IPL-Winning-Team-Predictor/README.md

-# 🏏 IPL Winning Team Predictor using Machine Learning
+# 🏏 IPL First Innings Score Predictor using Machine Learning

 This project was completed as part of my **AI/ML Internship** at **InternPe**.
-The task involved building and deploying a machine learning model that predicts the **winning team** in an IPL match based on real-time match statistics like score, overs, wickets, and more.
+The task involved building and deploying a machine learning model that predicts the **final score** in the **first innings** of an IPL match using real-time match inputs like runs, overs, wickets, and recent performance.

 ---

 ## 📌 Task Objective

-Develop and deploy a **classification/regression-based machine learning model** to predict the outcome of an IPL match using historical ball-by-ball data.
-The final solution is deployed as an interactive **Streamlit web application**.
+Develop and deploy a **regression-based ML model** to forecast the total score in the **first innings** of an IPL match.
+The final solution includes a **Streamlit-powered web application** that accepts real-time match inputs and returns a live score prediction.

 ---